• Skip to primary navigation

 Elevation: 65 feet

-Great Grand Canyon Hikes at Bright Angel Point
+Great Grand Canyon North Rim Trails at Bright Angel Point

 Located right at the North Rim Visitor Center (well worth a visit too) and the Grand Canyon Lodge – a luxury lodge right on the rim, you’ll find the famous Bright Angel Point.